nmlgc/ReC98/CONTRIBUTING.md

 Bloat is removed on the aptly named `debloated` branch.
-That branch is the recommended foundation for nontrivial mods that don't care about being byte-for-byte comparable to ZUN's original binary.
+That branch is the recommended foundation for nontrivial mods that don't care about being byte-for-byte comparable to ZUN's original binaries.

 #### `ZUN landmine`